danczw/Coursera_Capstone_DC/README.md

 This could be helpful for different use case (and different stakeholders):

-* **People moving from one city to the other** often would like to live in a very specific type of neighborhood.
+* **People moving from one city to the other** often would like to live in a very specific type of suburbs.
 This comparison can help those to filter for areas similar (or even different, if you are up for something new) to what you are used to.
-* **Companies expanding within one of the cities** might want to look for similar type of neighborhoods, as they are targeting a specific user group.
+* **Companies expanding within one of the cities** might want to look for similar type of suburbs, as they are targeting a specific user group.
 The comparison can be used for a first indication.
-* **Companies expanding from one city to the other** might also try to find a neighborhood to settle in first.
+* **Companies expanding from one city to the other** might also try to find a suburbs to settle in first.
 They can use their experience from the original city and look for a fitting (e.g. similar) neighborhood in the second one.

-The comparison will be based on the structure of venues within both cities and their neighborhoods.
+The comparison will be based on the structure of venues within both cities and their suburbs.
 For example, imagine you are living in a rather hip Berlin area with many smaller restaurants, open parks for recreation and some secluded bars in between.
 Now moving to Hamburg you are looking for that same feeling and therefore wonder which neighborhoods may be fitting.
 The venue structure within smaller areas will give a first indication of what the neighborhood atmosphere is like.

 <br>